Renormalization-Group Analysis of the Many-Body Localization Transition in the Random-Field XXZ Chain: Abstract

 \section{Abstract}

-We analyze the spectral properties of the Heisenberg spin-1/2 chain with random fields in light of recent works of the renormalization-group flow of the Anderson model in infinite dimension.
-We reconstruct the beta function of the order parameter from the numerical data, and show that it does not admit a one-parameter scaling form and a simple Wilson-Fisher fixed point.
-Rather, it is compatible with a two-parameter, Berezinskii–Kosterlitz-Thouless-like flow with a line of fixed points (the many-body localized phase), which terminates into the localization transition critical point.
-Therefore, we argue that previous studies, which assumed the existence of an isolated Wilson-Fisher fixed point and performed one-parameter finite-size scaling analysis, could not explain the numerical data in a coherent way.
+The spectral properties of the Heisenberg spin-1/2 chain with random fields are analyzed in light of recent works on the renormalization-group flow of the Anderson model in infinite dimension.
+We reconstruct the beta function of the order parameter from the numerical data, and observe that it may not admit a one-parameter scaling form and a simple Wilson-Fisher fixed point.
+Rather, it appears to be more compatible with a two-parameter, Berezinskii–Kosterlitz-Thouless-like flow with a line of fixed points (the many-body localized phase) terminating at the localization transition critical point.
+We argue that this renormalization group framework provides a more coherent and intuitive explanation of numerical data, up to the system sizes available with the present technology.